 Drinks included: Soft drinks, bottled water, spirits, local beers and a selection of South African wines are included.
 Imported wines and spirits and champagne cost extra – and may even need to be requested in advance.

-Birdwatching: Motswiri Camp overlooks a shallow waterway fringed with reeds, from where (especially when you are canoeing) you can spot a good variety of water birds.
-The riverine woodland around the camp also attracts a good diversity of species, many of which can be watched from your private veranda.See more ideas for Birdwatching in Botswana
+Birdwatching: Motswiri Camp overlooks a shallow waterway fringed with reeds, which is great for birdwatching - especially from a canoe.
+The riverine woodland attracts a good diversity of species, which may be seen from your private veranda.See more ideas for Birdwatching in Botswana

 Riding holidays: Motswiri Camp has its own stables and offers horseriding year-round.
 The local habitat is diverse with big game often in evidence.
 Rides can last from a few hours to several nights, sleeping in simple fly camps along the way.
 This is an option for experienced riders only.See more ideas for Riding holidays in Botswana